Overpriced Homes: How to Tell if a House is Overpriced

 Does the house you’re thinking about buying seemed priced too high?
-Or maybe you’re planning to sell your house and want to price it high so you have room to come down, you know, to allow for wiggle room.
+Or maybe you’re planning to sell your house and want to price it high so you have room to come down, you know, to allow for “wiggle room”.

 Occasionally, houses are intentionally priced low to generate competing offers and increase the purchase price.
 And, it can work in some instances.

-Overpriced Homes Take Longer to Sell
+Homes that are Overpriced Take Longer to Sell

 Overpriced Houses Have Few to No Showings